-(17) Earnings (loss) per share
+(18) Earnings (loss) per share

 Basic earnings (loss) per share is calculated by dividing profit (loss) attributable to owners of parent by the average number of ordinary shares outstanding during the period.
+Diluted earnings per share is calculated by adjusting the effects of all potentially dilutive shares.